nuts-foundation/nuts-node/docs/pages/production-configuration.rst

 ##########################

-Running a Nuts node in a production environment has additional requirements regarding security and data integrity compared to development of test environments.
+Running a Nuts node in a production environment has additional requirements regarding security and data integrity compared to development or test environments.
 This page instructs how to :ref:`configure <nuts-node-config>` your node for running in a production environment and what to consider.

 Persistence